Fund Your Unpaid Summer Internship!

 Who is Eligible

-Currently matriculated Binghamton University undergraduate students who have been offered an unpaid full- or part-time internship (cannot intern for a family member) for summer 2017 may apply.
+Currently matriculated Binghamton University undergraduate and graduate students who have been offered an unpaid full- or part-time internship (cannot intern for a family member) for summer 2017 may apply.
 You must be completing the internship before you graduate, and you need to meet all of the following criteria:

 - US citizen